 As frontline healthcare workers, physicians have demanding schedules, often working long hours due to heavy workloads.
 They must combine their critical thinking and problem-solving skills with medical knowledge to accurately diagnose conditions and point patients to appropriate specialists when necessary.

-Although they have one of the highest-paying jobs in the USA, with an average annual income of $145,760, lawyers also face a lot of stress.
+Although they have one of the highest-paying jobs in the USA, lawyers also face a lot of stress.
 High-stakes cases, client demands, and long hours at the office all amount to significant pressure, often leading to burnout and work-related anxiety.

 Nurses have a highly important role in healthcare as they provide essential care, monitor patients, and support them through their recovery.
-This is also part of the reason why they have a high median salary, making $86,070 annually.
+This is also part of the reason why they have such a high median salary.

 Given their numerous responsibilities, nurses often work irregular hours—in fact, it’s not uncommon for them to have to come in on short notice.
 Coupled with exposure to people’s sufferings, this makes nursing one of the most stressful jobs in the medical field.